A place to learn more about Windows MultiPoint Server, directly from the development team.

 MCT produces a variety of USB and Network attached WMS zero client devices under their name and a variety of OEMs such as Dell Wyse.

-Drivers for the following devices are available from the Connect Download Center.
+Drivers for the following devices are available from MCT or the vendor you purchased the device from.

-SMSC provides their chip set to a variety of OEMs who produce zero clients such as Atrust and HP.
+SMSC provides their chip set to a variety of OEMs who produce zero clients such as Atrust, Acer, Centerm, and HP.

 SMSC USB Zero Client Drivers for the following devices are available from the Connect Download Center.